catppuccin/nvim/README.md

 <details> <summary>lightline.vim</summary>

-**Lightline:** use this to set it up (Note: `catppuccin` is the only valid colorscheme name.
+Use this to set it up (Note: `catppuccin` is the only valid colorscheme name.
 It will pick the one set in your config):

 ```vim
 let g:lightline = {'colorscheme': 'catppuccin'}